Celery – The Best Vegetable for the HeartReading time: 8 min

 • This green vegetable is a good source of antioxidants.

-• Although it is a healthy vegetable, some people may present celery allergies.
+• Although it is a healthy vegetable, some people may have celery allergies.

 • Celery can be eaten raw or cooked (blanched).